Brexit – What consequences for European Works Councils ?

 The general election on 8 June 2017

 Theresa May called a snap election to strengthen her parliamentary majority and have more power and freedom to negotiate Britain's exit from the European Union, but she lost her parliamentary majority.
 The increase in Labour’s vote share was the largest for any party between two general elections since 1945.
-Theresa May is now vulnerable to unforeseen events.

 The government lost a crucial vote in the House of Commons on 13 December 2017 due to critics within the conservative party who sided with the opposition to back an amendment for a right of veto over the final Brexit deal (see press report).
 Therefore the government must go through a legislative procedure on the withdrawal agreement.
 There is however no majority in the Parliament for a particular form of Brexit.
 The Parliament voted on three occasions (15 January, 12 and 29 March 2019) with a substantial majority each time against the withdrawal agreement that the government has negotiated with the EU.
 This political deadlock led to delaying Brexit initially by two weeks and subsequently until 31 October 2019.
 Further delays appear inevitable, if there is no change in the political situation.